Why a Second Train?

 Better on-time performance and more convenient travel times for shorter, regional trips.

-Corridor safety would be improved with possible crossing and track improvements.
+Corridor safety would be improved with crossing and track improvements.

 Investments in rail infrastructure could increase freight rail capacity.